Social Medicine Course (SocMed)

 Amy Finnegan: Co-course Director, Minnesota; Collective Member of EqualHealth Leadership; Associate Professor of Peace and Justice, University of St. Thomas

-Johana Josema: Co-course Director, Haiti; SMAH leadership; Medical Student; Junior Fellow, Marshall-Wolf EqualHealth Fellowship in Medical Education
+Johana Josema: Course Director, Haiti; SMAH leadership; Medical Student; Former Junior Fellow, Marshall-Wolf EqualHealth Fellowship in Medical Education

 Part 1 – Social Determinants of Health: Accounting for Local and Global Contexts